joshajohnson/Hub16/README.md

 * 16 Cherry MX compatible switches, along with two switches in the encoders.
 * Two rotary encoders, bringing an intuitive interface for many controls such as volume and music playback.
 * Four port USB 2.0 hub with Type-C connectors, allowing connection to other keyboards, memory sticks, wireless receivers and more!
-* Designed to interface with host computer to provide a level of interaction / macro control not available on standard keyboards, with examples for Windows and Linux.
+* Designed to interface with host computer to provide a level of interaction / macro control not available on standard keyboards, with examples provided for Windows and Linux.
 * Various case designs, allowing the Hub16 to fit in on any desk.
 * 11 individually addressable RGB LEDs for the bling factor.
 * Full QMK programmability and customisation.